sf-mud-turtles-2015/intro-to-mvc/README.md

 - Many web frameworks, including Ruby on Rails, follow the MVC pattern

 ### Model
-- Describes domain logic (app logic and rules)
+- Describes domain logic (app rules and behavior, or business logic)
 - Independent of the user interface
 - Sometime a model is also responsible for persistence (storing and retreiving app data)

 ### View
-- Presentation version of the model
+- Presentation version(s) of the model
+- Outputs information to the human
 - All a view understands is stuff about how to show a model

 ### Controller